Was Dairy Farmers’ permeate-free a success?

 Absolutely.

-• Even though they’ve been copied, some consumers will likely consider them to be market leaders.
-And by inference some will assume it’s the best product on the market.
+- Even though they’ve been copied some consumers will still see them as market leaders and assume by inference that it’s the best product on the market

-• The media coverage of their campaign (and the permeate debate in general) has exposed their brand to millions.
+- The media coverage of their campaign (and the permeate debate in general) has exposed their brand to millions

-• They’ve justified why their permeate-free milk is more expensive.
+- They’ve justified why their permeate-free milk is more expensive

 What’s the benefit to consumers?